haomingsj98/haomingsj98.github.io/README.md

+## Personal Website for Haoming Shi

+This is the personal website source code for Haoming Shi. <br />
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />
+Current react version: 18.2.0, Node.js version: v16.1.0.

-## Available Scripts
+## Available Scripts to Run Local Demo

 In the project directory, you can run: